Why do 90% of Small Businesses Fail?

 So how does this qualify as #1?
-Well, I estimate it is related largely to how far-reaching its effects are fealt.
-A deeper understanding of your customer, their challenges and wants, and their context could shift everything – not always by a lot – but sometimes a few millimeters can make all the difference.
+Well, largely due to how far-reaching its effects are felt.
+There is a ripple effect that may cause all sorts of other issues and this is getting at the root cause where other issues are actually a symptom of this cause!
+Ultimately, a deeper understanding of your customers, their challenges and wants, and their context could shift everything – not always by a lot – but sometimes a few millimeters can make all the difference.

 Your marketing message may change – the tone you use, what you offer as a free bonus, the problem you talk about, the nature of the outcomes to be expected, etc.

-Offering to solve real, fealt problems and challenges in a way that fits will be a much easier sell with much stronger life time value (even if the initial sales pricing shrinks) as they become repeat, long term customers.
+Offering to solve real, felt problems and challenges in a way that fits will be a much easier sell with much stronger lifetime value (even if the initial sales pricing shrinks) as they become repeat, long term customers.